-Presentation time can indicate the presentation time on the screen to help you achieve better time management when giving presentations.
+Presentation timer can indicate the presentation time on the screen to help you achieve better time management when giving presentations.
 Follow these steps to utilize this function:

-- Using the remote control - 1.
-Press \mathfrak{O} on the remote control and press \mathfrak{O} repeatedly or $\blacktriangle / \blacktriangledown$ to select a Timer Period. - 2.
+- · Using the remote control - 2.
 Press Enter or wait for 3 seconds to activate the timer. - 3.
-To display the Presentation Timer page, select Advanced. - Using the OSD menu - 1.
-Go to the BASIC > Presentation Timer menu. - 2.
-Press Enter to display the Presentation Timer page. - 3.
-Highlight Timer Period and decide the time period by pressing ◄/►.
-The length of time can be set from 1 to 5 minutes in 1-minute increments and 5 to 240 minutes in 5-minute increments.

-If the timer is already on, the timer will restart whenever the Timer Period is reset.

-4. Press \checkmark to highlight Timer Display and choose if you want the timer to show up on the screen by pressing $\blacktriangleleft/\triangleright$.
+To display the Presentation Timer page, select Advanced. - · Using the OSD menu - 1.
+Go to the BASIC > Presentation Timer menu. - Press Enter to display the Presentation Timer page. - If the timer is already on, the timer will restart whenever the Timer Period is reset. - Press ▼ to highlight Timer Display and choose if you want the timer to show up on the screen by pressing ◀/▶.